“ … make a quite pretty hunt ”

 The hunt in the age of Ridinger thus art-historically no longer understood separately on its own, separate thus also not Ridinger himself as its mere protagonist, but seen as standing in closest context with the century as a whole.
 Thereby, however, its undisputed Grand Master no longer stands for simply the hunt, but just for a whole epoch.
 With all the challenge for research which inevitably results from this.
 And also results from it as at the same place

-is compared as equal-ranking
+is compared as peer

 to the major graphic works of the 18th century . ”

-That is, literally:
+That is, verbatim:

 Adequately exemplary for the above then